-Today I’m kicking off a new mini-series on project management.
-I founded a PM app that has had me talk with literally thousands of people like you who manage client projects, and we don’t just talk about my software — I make it a point to learn as much about my clients’ businesses as I can.
+This post kicks off a mini-series on project management.
+A long time ago, I founded a PM app that had me talk with literally thousands of people like you who manage client projects, and we don’t just talk about my software — I make it a point to learn as much about my clients’ businesses as I can.

-You might say I’ve learned a lot over the last year and a half.
+You might say I’ve learned a lot over the years.

 Working on a (successful) project involves a lot more than just writing code or designing.
 It can require: